 Audit your contacts.
 This is not necessarily who has log in access.
 In the top right hand corner, there is an icon that says Account and you will see Contacts in the drop down.
 Ensure someone is listed in every category.
 Use generic emails when possible, as most GM and Sales positions have a standardized email through the brand.
 This will help if/when you have employee turnover, which is bound to happen.
 Or, maybe a front desk generic/shared email will work for some categories.

-Photos are likely to be the biggest hurdle.
+Photos are likely to be the biggest hurdle to OTA optimization in Expedia.
 Booking.com requires 4 images per room type, and depending on when the images were shot, you may just not have them.
 Try loading the following: 1 room image, 1 room amenity close up, 1 bathroom image and 1 bathroom amenities image.
 Also ensure proper tags are assigned to every image.
 It is important to note that none of the brand systems feed images to Booking.com, so if you have rogue images on maps channels, start here in your audit.

 Hopefully, there is a designated person at the hotel responding to reviews as well.

 How to Audit your Expedia Partner Central Profile

 For Expedia, you will need a log in to expediapartnercentral.com.
 As with